Build or Buy? How to Launch Your E-commerce Empire in 2025

 • You have access to trusted technical talent to build and maintain the platform.

-author: Chien Tran
+Author: Chien Tran

 Developer turned entrepreneur, I share insights on leadership, technology, and building high-performing teams, drawing from my hands-on coding experience and business journey.
 Passionate about turning ideas into impactful products.